maayansharon10/Corpify/README.md

 ## Evaluation process

 To examine our raw human annoation or re run our human annotation evaluation process and examine the results, see Evaluation_Data_And_Annotation directory, specifically human_eval.ipynb file

+## Dataset
+We've made the parallel dataset collected for this repo available through HuggingFace: https://huggingface.co/datasets/maayans/Corpify_Dataset/